-- Home for Multicultural Services, university administrative staff who will support students, faculty and staff and will collaborate with and augment services provided by the ESC and ROP programs.
+- Home for Multicultural Services, university administrative support staff for students, faculty, and staff who will collaborate with and augment services provided by the ESC and ROP programs.

-- Re-orientation of the Bookstore with new main entry off the expanded VU lobby.
-Work performed in the Bookstore will be limited to providing required structure for the Level 7 Addition and to convert operations to two levels instead of three.
-The Viking Union Multipurpose Room (VU MPR) will have an expanded reception area with its main entry in the expanded VU lobby.
+- Expanded VU lobby with new main entry to the Bookstore and an expanded reception area for the VU Multipurpose Room (MPR).
+Work performed in the Bookstore will be limited to providing required structure for the Level 7 Addition and to converting operations from three levels to two.

 - Minor modifications to KUGS entry and work areas to accommodate the additional functions on Level 7.
 (KUGS is Western’s radio station staffed by volunteer students.)

 In the architect’s draft planning images, the phrase “I wear my identity and culture with pride here” is shown to feature prominently on the wall of the new Center.
 How was this phrase chosen?
 How does it reflect the values and mission of WWU?Return to Top

 The architects have had an interpretive consultant working directly with students in various groups and settings including the Building Unity weekend, and listening to what is most important to them with the creation of the new Multicultural Center.
 The phrase “I wear my identity and culture with pride here” is one message that resonated positively with students, but it is draft language at this stage and the students are still engaged in discussions regarding the various messaging and graphical opportunities within space.

 What were some of the factors that led to the decision to construct a new multicultural center?Return to Top